CodifiedVibes/sushi-website/README.md

 ## 🔧 Technical Stack

 - **Frontend**: React (via CDN), Tailwind CSS, Vanilla JavaScript
-- **Backend**: Python for data processing
+- **Backend**: Flask API server, Python for data processing
+- **Database**: SQLite with relational schema
-- **Data Format**: JSON for runtime, CSV for editing
+- **Data Format**: JSON for runtime, CSV for editing, SQL for database
 - **Server**: Python HTTP server (no build process required)

 ## 🚀 Quick Start

 1. Clone or download the project
 2. Navigate to the `sushi-website` directory
+3. Install dependencies: `pip3 install -r requirements.txt`
+4. Start the API server: `python3 api_server.py` (runs on port 5001)
-3. Run `python3 -m http.server 8000`
+5. Start the web server: `python3 -m http.server 8000`
-4. Open `http://localhost:8000` in your browser
+6. Open `http://localhost:8000` in your browser
-5. Start browsing the menu and adding items to your cart!
+7. Start browsing the menu and adding items to your cart!

 ## 📝 Development Notes

 - All data editing is done through CSV files in the `import-export/` folder
 - The main `sushi_data.json` file is auto-generated and should not be edited directly
 - The website automatically loads the latest data on page refresh
 - No build process or compilation required - just edit files and refresh!
+- The database is automatically populated from the JSON data during migration
+- API endpoints are available at `http://localhost:5001/api/` for programmatic access